British Raj: Demography

 The 1921 census of British India shows 69 million Muslims and 217 million Hindus out of a total population of 316 million.

 The population of the territory that became the British Raj was 100 million by 1600 and remained nearly stationary until the 19th century.
 The population of the Raj reached 255 million according to the first census taken in 1881 of India.
 Studies of India's population since 1881 have focused on such topics as total population, birth and death rates, growth rates, geographic distribution, literacy, the rural and urban divide, cities of a million, and the three cities with populations over eight million: Delhi, Greater Bombay, and Calcutta.

-Mortality rates fell in the 1920–1945 era, primarily due to biological immunisation.
+Mortality rates fell in the 1920–1945 era, primarily due to biological immunization.
 Other factors included rising incomes and better living conditions, improved nutrition, a safer and cleaner environment, and better official health policies and medical care.

-Severe overcrowding in the cities caused major public health problems, as noted in an official report from 1938:

-In the urban and industrial areas ... cramped sites, the high values of land and the necessity for the worker to live in the vicinity of his work ... all tend to intensify congestion and overcrowding.
+Severe overcrowding in the cities caused major public health problems, as noted in an official report from 1938: In the urban and industrial areas... cramped sites, the high values of land and the necessity for the worker to live in the vicinity of his work ... all tend to intensify congestion and overcrowding.
 In the busiest centres houses are built close together, eave touching eave, and frequently back to back ....
 Space is so valuable that, in place of streets and roads, winding lanes provide the only approach to the houses.
-Neglect of sanitation is often evidenced by heaps of rotting garbage and pools of sewage, whilst the absence of latrines enhance the general pollution of air and soil.
+Neglect of sanitation is often evidenced by heaps of rotting garbage and pools of sewage, whilst the absence of latrines enhances the general pollution of air and soil.